segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel/index.md

 [Facebook Pixel](https://developers.facebook.com/docs/facebook-pixel) lets you measure and optimize the performance of your Facebook Ads, making conversion tracking, optimization and remarketing easier than ever.
 The Facebook Pixel Destination is open-source.
 You can browse the code [on GitHub](https://github.com/segment-integrations/analytics.js-integration-facebook-pixel){:target="_blank"}.

 > warning ""
-> Facebook has deprecated the modular Ads For Websites suite, which previously comprised Facebook Custom Audiences and Facebook Conversion Tracking.
-Segment has consolidated those two destinations into this new and improved Facebook Pixel destination.
+> Facebook deprecated the modular Ads For Websites suite, which previously comprised Facebook Custom Audiences and Facebook Conversion Tracking.
+Segment consolidated those two destinations into this new and improved Facebook Pixel destination.